matanate/Typing_Speed_Test/README.md

 5. The timers will track your overall time, time left, and calculate WPM and CPM.
 6. Once the time is up, the app will display your performance results.

+## Data Source

+The word data used in this application was sourced from [Word Difficulty Dataset on Kaggle](https://www.kaggle.com/datasets/kkhandekar/word-difficulty/data).
+Specifically, the 1000 most easy words were extracted from this dataset for use in the typing speed test application.

+I would like to express our gratitude to the original creator of the dataset, [koustubhk](https://www.kaggle.com/kkhandekar), for providing this valuable resource to the community.

 ## Customization

 - Word Lists: You can customize the word lists used in the test by modifying the CSV file located in the resources/data directory.